intari/Recoll-Full-Text-Search-For-Calibre/README.md

 ## 1.0.3
 - Now it's also possible to search for Russian words (or other non-ASCII)
-- default example config fix
+- Default example config fix
+- Limit of 400 books is now removed.
+Thanks to https://bugs.launchpad.net/calibre/+bug/1264676
+- "Add to filter" removed because it's no longer necessary due to 400 items limit removed
+- Fixes for search stability in some situations

 # Changes since 1.0.0
 ## 1.0.2